EmmaLiTsai/recoverKBTDR/README.md

 						   environment.
 First attempt at data abstraction, and contains code to tidy the trace and time dot csv files.

-			  - smooth_trace.R	-- contains two functions for spline smoothing of trace, after axes have been transformed to time and depth. smooth_trace is simple spline smoothing function, and smooth_trace_bounded is a recursive smoothing function that adds depth bounds to spline smoothing such that the smoothing resolution is lower at the surface and higher at during a dive.
+			  - smooth_trace_functions.R -- contains two functions for spline smoothing of trace, after axes have been transformed to time and depth. smooth_trace is simple spline smoothing function, and smooth_trace_bounded is a recursive smoothing function that adds depth bounds to spline smoothing such that the smoothing resolution  is lower at the surface and higher at during a dive.
 This function is a possible improvement to the smooth_trace function, and the two methods are compared in the testing_code.R file.
+This file also has some sample cross validation methods to mathematically determine the best spar value for the data.

 			  - centered_psi_calibration.R -- contains a function to extract the centered psi calibration positions after the record had been centered.
 It creates a data frame and was intended to make future depth calculations